MobileFirstLLC/doucheblock/.github/DOCS.md

 ## Where to get it

-DoucheBlock for Twitter is available in the following marketplaces:
+DoucheBlock for Twitter is available for **Chrome, Firefox, Edge, Brave, and Opera** browsers.
+You can install it from the following stores:

 <p align="center" style="margin-top: 40px">
 <a href="https://chrome.google.com/webstore/detail/eeledoologbepiegnccedjigjkblhmhi"><img alt="install at chrome web store" width="250" src="https://raw.githubusercontent.com/MobileFirstLLC/doucheblock/master/.github/badge.png"/></a>